dockstore/dockstore/_docs/advanced-features.md

 ```

 You can test cromwell by cloning the dockstore-tool-md5sum repository: `git clone git@github.com:briandoconnor/dockstore-tool-md5sum.git` and then test using `dockstore tool launch --local-entry Dockstore.wdl --json test.wdl.json`

+Note: The cromwell-version mentioned in `~/.dockstore/config` will also be used to specify the version of Cromwell used to launch CWL tools and workflows if you set `cwlrunner: cromwell`.

 ## Notifications
 The Dockstore CLI has the ability to provide notifications via an HTTP post to a user-defined endpoint for the following steps: